 - Identifying new biomarkers (exosomal microRNA) for early diagnosis.

-- Developing ex vivo model systems (e.g. spheroids, liver-on-chip) for efficacy and toxicity studies.
+- Developing advanced patient-mimicking ex vivo model systems (e.g. e.g. liver-on-chip, liver organoids, liver slices and bioengineered liver) to study cell-cell interactions, and for efficacy and toxicity studies.

 - Developing research: Nano-targeting inflammation: developing and designing theranostic approaches.